-Without Unlimited, you'll need to have an Amazon Music or Spotify subscription for your child to access music with the explicit music filter turned on, and you'll have to purchase and add audiobooks to your child's account before they can listen to them on their FreeTime-enabled Amazon Echo.
-If you already have an ample music and audiobook library to share with your child, Unlimited may not be needed, but it definitely upgrades the experience for your child.
+Without Unlimited, you'll need to have an Amazon Music or Spotify subscription for your child to access music with the explicit music filter turned on, and you'll have to purchase and add audiobooks to your child's account before they can listen to them on their Kids+-enabled Amazon Echo.
+If you already have an ample music and audiobook library to share with your child, Unlimited may not be needed, but it definitely upgrades your child's experience.

-Your trial will be started immediately thanks to Amazon 1-Click, and if you don't cancel your subscription before the month is over, the payment method associated with Amazon 1-Click purchases will be charged.
+Your trial will start immediately thanks to Amazon 1-Click.
+If you don't cancel your subscription before the month is over, the payment method associated with Amazon 1-Click purchases will be charged.

 Our top equipment picks